USGS-WiM/wimpo/README.md

 ## Deployment

-Add additional notes about how to deploy this on a live system. **Do not include any credentials, IP addresses, or other sensitive information**
+Add additional notes about how to deploy this on a live system. **Do not include any credentials, IP addresses, or other sensitive information.**

 ## Built With